julienreszka/dev-career-tips/README.md

 )

 - [ ] [
-  Prevent someone from pretending they're you buy buying and own a domain name with `firstnamelastname.com` where you put links to profiles of yourself that you recognize on the web
+  Prevent someone from pretending they're you by buying and owning a domain name with `firstnamelastname.com` where you put links to profiles of yourself that you recognize on the web
 ](
   https://domains.google.com
 )